Image via Canva

 A file photo

-Conversely, the fourth candidate is an Asian who lives in North Quincy could survive the primary if he can see score the support of his historically low turnout Asian voters.
+Conversely, the fourth candidate is an Asian who lives in North Quincy who could survive the primary if he can see score sufficient support from historically low turnout Asian voters.

-Net/net, while definitely going out on a limb, Quincy Quarry would not be surprised if the incumbent ends up primaried.
+Net/net, while definitely going out on a limb, Quincy Quarry would not be surprised if the Ward 6 incumbent ends up primaried.

 Needless to say, Quincy Quarry looks forward to seeing voting results Wednesday morning even if by far most local voters did not bother voting.